biologist79/ESPuino/README.md

 SLIX2-tags aka 'Tonies' (you need a password to read Tonies), too.
 You can also wake up ESPuino with the a ISO-14443 card (after flashing PN5180 with a new firmware).
 This feature is called LPCD.
 Disadvantages PN5180: it's more expensive and needs more GPIOs (6/7 instead of 4).
 In my opinion it's worth it!
 Refer to PN5180's wiring section below for further information.
-Hint: if using 3.3V only make sure to connect these 3.3V to PN5180's 5V AND 3.3V.
-Sounds weird but it's necessary.
+Hint: if using 3.3 V only make sure to connect these 3.3 V to PN5180's 5 V AND 3.3 V. Sounds weird but it's necessary.

-## 3.3V or 5V?
+## 3.3 V or 5 V?

-ESP32 runs at 3.3V only.
+ESP32 runs at 3.3 V only.
 But what about the periphery?

-- 3.3V!
-Because: if you plan to use battery mode with LiPo/LiFePO4, there's no 5V available (unless USB is connected or you make use of a boost converter).
-That's why my focus is on 3.3V only.
-If you want to use 5V instead - do so, but be advised it might not be compatible with battery mode.
+- 3.3 V!
+Because: if you plan to use battery mode with LiPo/LiFePO4, there's no 5 V available (unless USB is connected or you make use of a boost converter).
+That's why my focus is on 3.3 V only.
+If you want to use 5 V instead - do so, but be advised it might not be compatible with battery mode.
-- MAX98357A: provides more power at 5V but also runs at 3.3V.
-Anyway: it's still loud enough (in my opinion).
+- MAX98357A: provides more power at 5 V but also runs at 3.3 V. Anyway: it's still loud enough (in my opinion).
-- Neopixel: specification says it needs 5V but runs at 3.3V as well.
+- Neopixel: specification says it needs 5 V but runs at 3.3 V as well.
-- RC522: needs 3.3V (don't ever power with 5V!)
+- RC522: needs 3.3 V (don't ever power with 5 V!)
-- PN5180: at 3.3V make sure to connect both 5V and 3.3V pins to 3.3V.
-If 5V is available all
-  the time: connect 5V to 5V and 3.3V to 3.3V.
+- PN5180: at 3.3 V make sure to connect both 5 V and 3.3 V pins to 3.3 V. If 5 V is available all the time: connect 5 V to 5 V and 3.3 V to 3.3 V.
-- SD card: needs 3.3V but if voltage regulator is onboard, it can be connected to 5V as well
+- SD card: needs 3.3 V but if voltage regulator is onboard, it can be connected to 5 V as well
-- Rotary encoder: 3.3V (don't power with 5V!
-Encoder doesn't care if connected to 3.3 or 5V, but GPIOs of ESP32 do!)
+- Rotary encoder: 3.3 V (don't power with 5 V!
+Encoder doesn't care if connected to 3.3 or 5 V, but GPIOs of ESP32 do!)

 ## WiFi